cyclus/cyclus.github.com/source/module/cycpp.rst

 A powerful feature of most of the code generation directives is that the C++ code that is created for a state variable may be optionally replaced with a code snippet writing in the annotations.
-This allows you to selectively define the C++ behaviour without the need to fully rewite the member function.
+This allows you to selectively define the C++ behavior without the need to fully rewrite the member function.

 A potential use case is to provide a custom schema while still utilizing all other parts of |cycpp|.
 For example: